lammps/lammps/doc/src/dump_image.rst

 the image quality by enabling full scene anti-aliasing.
 Internally the image is rendered at twice the width and height and then scaled down by computing the average of each 2x2 block of pixels to produce a single pixel in the final image at the original size.
-This produces smoother, less ragged edges.
+This produces images with smoother, less ragged edges.
+The calculation of this effect can increase the cost of computing the image by roughly 4x or more, especially for large images and with large processor counts due to increased communication cost.

 ----------